Algorithms#

 4. Sharable - efficient way to share a process across colleagues, teams, departments or institutions.

-5. Automation - once a solution has be defined you can identify how it can be automated.
+5. Automation - once a solution has been defined you can identify how it can be automated.

 Faulty design vs faulty implementation#